amur-host/PyAmur/README.md

-# PyWaves
+# PyAmur
-PyWaves is an object-oriented Python interface to the Waves blockchain platform.
+PyAmur is an object-oriented Python interface to the Amur blockchain platform.

 ## Getting Started

-You can install PyWaves using:
+You can install PyAmur using:

     pip install pyamur

 ## Documentation

-The library utilizes classes to represent various Waves data structures:
+The library utilizes classes to represent various Amur data structures:

 - pyamur.Address
 - pyamur.Asset